A Brian Johnstone & Chrys Salt collaboration

 'A reflective and often intense outpouring of experience.'
 Dundee University Review of the Arts

 'Evocative and poignantly powerful work' Scottish Writers Centre

 '...made fresh those expressions of outrage, humanity and hope’ Edinburgh Writers Club

 Two award-winning poets, Brian Johnstone & Chrys Salt MBE combine to present a live event commemorating the wars of the past 100 years: from Flanders to Iraq – from The Blitz to Bosnia.
 Centered on original war poems, from both a personal perspective and from a historical point of view, their broad sweep of contemporary poetry, with counterpointing prose, poetry-film and original music, ranges across the century from 1914 to the present day.
-The performance includes a poetry-film by Alastair Cook, with original music for solo cello by Rebecca Rowe, and a poem setting for tenor, harp and string quartet by Katherine Gillham featured in a poetry-film by Ken Smyth.
+The performance includes poetry-films by Alastair Cook, Steve Smart and Ken Smyth with original music for solo cello by Rebecca Rowe, poem settings by Katherine Gillham and an audio visual realisation of a poem performed by Trio Verso.

 Southside Fringe Festival, Glasgow: 23rd May 2017

 The Byre Theatre, St Andrews: 13th November 2015

 The Birks Cinema, Aberfeldy Arts Festival: 1st November 2014